Skip to content

 Key name Requirement Level Data type Description

-Id REQUIRED string Identifier for the software package (see the Consistency and uniqueness of identifiers section).
+Id REQUIRED string Identifier for the software package.

 Label REQUIRED string Name of the software package.